 In February 2011, AMP filed a complaint against Bechtel Power Corporation ("Bechtel") stemming from cancellation of the proposed AMPGS project.
 In the complaint, AMP alleges breach of contract, gross negligence and breach of fiduciary duty on the part of Bechtel and seeks to recover, among other things, approximately \$100 million of cost that AMP incurred with respect to the AMPGS project prior to its cancellation.
 Bechtel filed an answer denying any liability and a counterclaim seeking \$383,566 from AMP related to a termination payment that Bechtel alleges it is entitled to as a result of AMP terminating the AMPGS project for convenience.
 All costs associated with the litigation, as well as Bechtel's counterclaim, are project costs recoverable from the project participants under their power sales agreement with AMP, although the AMP Board of Trustees has determined it appropriate to pay a portion of those costs, to be recovered from the proceeds, if any, of the sale of project assets.
 On June 30, 2014, AMP received an adverse decision, denying in part and granting in part Bechtel's Motion for Summary Judgment.
 The Board and the Participants have voted to authorize AMP's General Counsel to continue legal action related to the cancellation of the project.
 As a result of that continued action, on October 21, 2014, AMP received an Order granting AMP's request to certify a key issue of state law to the Ohio Supreme Court.
 On December 24, 2014, the Ohio Supreme Court agreed to hear AMP's request that that Court determine whether, under Ohio law, reckless conduct by a breaching party renders a contractual limitation of liability clause unenforceable.
-As a result of the Supreme Court's ruling, the litigation between AMP and Bechtel will be stayed until the Supreme Court renders its decision.
-Oral argument was held on October 27, 2015.
-A decision is anticipated any time, after which the case will return to the U.S. District Court for further proceedings.
+After the matter was briefed and oral argument presented, on June 16, 2016 the Ohio Supreme Court reversed itself and issued an order declining to answer the state law question.
+As a result, the matter returned to the U.S. District Court.
+AMP subsequently filed a motion with that Court asking that it certify its order granting summary judgment to Bechtel to the U.S. Court of Appeals for the Sixth Circuit for an interlocutory appeal.
+That motion is now pending.
+In addition, the parties have agreed to participate in a mediation to be conducted by a U.S. Magistrate Judge.
+No date for the mediation has been set.